 It's important to remember that researchers are always searching for new and better treatments that will cause fewer side effects, better disease control, and longer survival rates.

 Male hormones, specifically testosterone, fuel the growth of prostate cancer.
 By reducing the amount and activity of testosterone, the growth of advanced prostate cancer is slowed.
-Endocrine therapy, known as androgen ablation, is the main treatment for advanced prostate cancer.
+Hormone (endocrine) therapy, known as androgen ablation or androgen suppression therapy, is the main treatment for advanced prostate cancer.
 It is the first line of treatment for metastatic prostate cancer.

 In many patients, endocrine therapy provides temporary relief of symptoms of advanced prostate cancer.
 Endocrine therapy may reduce tumor size and levels of prostate specific antigen (PSA) in most men.
 PSA is a substance produced by the prostate gland that, when present in excess amounts, signals the presence of prostate cancer.

 Eventually, most patients with advanced prostate cancer stop responding to hormone therapy.
-Doctors call this castrate independent prostate cancer.
+Doctors call this castrate-resistant prostate cancer.